Image of a women folding laundry

 First, what are dust mites?

-Dust mites are microscopic members of the arachnid (spider!) family.
-Although many people assume that dust mites live in dust, that’s not exactly the case.
+Dust mites are microscopic members of the arachnid (spider) family.
+Although many people assume they live in dust, that’s not exactly the case.

 Where do dust mites live in your house?